awez-sonde/OCP_Metrics_PVC_resize_test/README.md

 ```

-Adding the PVC was around 11.45 AM approx
+Addition of storage was around 11.45 AM approx.

-Checking the dashboard we can see that the data before 11.45 AM hours is gone , this is because new data is written on the new PVC
+Checking the dashboard, we can see that the data before 11.45 AM hours is gone, this is because new data is written on the new PVC.

 <img width="2716" alt="image" src="https://github.com/user-attachments/assets/62900651-cdb4-4d2c-add1-0140c5794123" />

-PVC in use
+Checking the PVC that got created

 ```
 [root@test ipi]# oc get pvc